phamcongthuy/challenge/README.md

 # LA2050 Activation Challenge

-This is a website for the LA2050 Activation Challenge.
+This is a website for the 2018 My LA2050 Activation Challenge.

 https://activation.la2050.org